digital-work-lab/theses/docs/writing/structure_and_contents.md

 - or conferences such as [ICIS](http://aisel.aisnet.org/icis/){: target="_blank"} and [ECIS](https://aisel.aisnet.org/ecis){: target="_blank"}.

 Papers can be accessed through the [Bamberger Katalog](https://katalog.ub.uni-bamberg.de/TouchPoint/start.do?View=ubg&Language=en&StartPage=UserAccount){: target="_blank"}, a search on [Researchgate](https://www.researchgate.net){: target="_blank"}, a search on Google Scholar, or by contacting the authors.
-For using the Bamberger Kaalog, Researchgate and some of the Google Scholar paper you need to be connected to the University of Bamberg VPN.
+For using the Bamberger Katalog, Researchgate and some of the Google Scholar paper you need to be connected to the University of Bamberg VPN.

 Guidelines on searching the literature are provided by Webster and Watson (2002).